 The consortium led by global renewable energy developer Mainstream Renewable Power was today awarded preferred bidder status by the Department of Energy in South Africa to deliver 138MW of wind energy and 100MW of solar PV into commercial operation by 2014.
 The award was made under the first round of the South African Government’s Renewable Energy Procurement Programme.

 The projects, which represent an investment of ZAR 5 billion, are expected to reach Financial Close by June 2012 and commence construction shortly thereafter.

 The equity members of the consortium consist of:

-The projects have been co-developed by Mainstream and its local partner, the pioneering renewable energy developer Genesis Eco-Energy who has been active in South Africa since 2001.
-The consortium’s strategic delivery partners include Absa Capital which has fully underwritten the debt for the three projects as well as Siemens, Suntech and Group Five Iberdrola on the technical delivery aspects of the projects.
+The projects have been co-developed by Mainstream and its local partner, the pioneering renewable energy developer Genesis Eco-Energy, which has been active in South Africa since 2001.
+The consortium’s strategic delivery partners include Absa Capital, which has fully underwritten the debt for the three projects, as well as Siemens, Suntech and Group Five Iberdrola on the technical delivery aspects of the projects.